Should I Buy Pre Seasoned Cast Iron?

 What Is the Black Patina on Cast Iron?

-The black patina is known as the seasoning that builds up upon cast iron through regular use.
+The black patina is the seasoning that builds upon cast iron through regular use.
 Making it non-stick.

 How Do You Know When to Re-Season Cast Iron?